 First, it was one of the only RPGs I’ve played, to this day, that forced me to think about my decisions.
+To agonize.
 And not just in the usual way.
 The towering moral dilemmas of Mass Effect and The Walking Dead are often just that: moral dilemmas.
 Do the wrong thing or the right thing, with the decision muddied by your immediate needs.

 Oh!
 Third, there’s a talking armoire named Louis in the game.
 A talking armoire!
 That lives in a brothel for intellectual lusts.
 Like literature and stuff.